Call now 1.800.763.6798

 The original amortization term minus the number of payments that have been applied.

-In a line of credit, the period when no advances of principal are available and during which the line must be fully repaid, according to the payment terms.
-In a home equity line of credit, the repayment period (typically 15 years) is the portion of the loan term that follows the draw period (typically 10 years).
+The time you have to fully repay your outstanding balance, according to your payment terms.
+In a HELOC, the repayment period (typically 20 years) is the loan term that follows the draw period (typically 10 years).